ARMmbed/mbed-os-5-docs/docs/tutorials/testing.md

 #### Running tests

-You can run automated tests through mbed CLI.
-For information on using mbed CLI, please see its [documentation](https://docs.mbed.com/docs/mbed-os-handbook/en/latest/dev_tools/cli/).
+You can run automated tests through Mbed CLI.
+For information on using Mbed CLI, please see its [documentation](https://docs.mbed.com/docs/mbed-os-handbook/en/latest/dev_tools/cli/).

 The testing process requires tests to be built and that a test specification JSON file exist that describes these available tests.
 See the test specification format [here](https://github.com/ARMmbed/greentea#test-specification-json-formatted-input).